-Mitigation Measures Timing and Methods Responsible Parties MM-C-TRA-13: New Travel Lane on G Street (3 Percent Fair Share).
-Prior to issuance of occupancy permits, the project proponent shall provide proof to the District of payment of a fair- Timing: Prior to issuance of occupancy permits Implementation: Project Proponent share contribution of 3 percent of the improvement costs to convert the on-street parking to a travel lane on G Street between 11 th Avenue and 17 th Street during the PM peak hour for impacts Method: Pay fair-share contribution of 3 percent of the improvement costs to convert the on-street parking to a travel lane on G Monitoring and Reporting: Project Proponent occurring at the intersection of Park Boulevard and G Street, per the recommendations in the Downtown Mobility Plan Supplemental EIR.
+Mitigation Measures Timing and Methods Responsible Parties MM-C-TRA-13: New Travel Lane on G Street (3 Percent Fair Share) .
+Prior to issuance of occupancy permits, the project proponent shall provide proof to the District of payment of a fair- Timing: Prior to issuance of occupancy permits Implementation: Project Proponent share contribution of 3 percent of the improvement costs to convert the on-street parking to a travel lane on G Street between 11 th Avenue and 17 th Street during the PM peak hour for impacts Method: Pay fair-share contribution of 3 percent of the improvement costs to convert the on-street parking to a travel lane on G Monitoring and Reporting: Project Proponent recommendations in the Downtown Mobility Plan Supplemental EIR.
 Conversion of on-street parking to a travel lane will require approval from the City of San Diego.
-Should this mitigation measure be determined infeasible after consultation with the City of San Diego, the project proponent must supply evidence to the District's Street between 11th Avenue and 17th Street Verification: District, City of San Diego (approval of the improvement) satisfaction to allow the project to proceed to occupancy.
+Should this mitigation measure be Street between 11 th Avenue and 17 th Street Verification: District, City of San Diego (approval of the improvement) determined infeasible after consultation with the City of San Diego, the project proponent must supply evidence to the District's satisfaction to allow the project to proceed to occupancy.
 MM-C-TRA-14: Restripe Northbound and Southbound Approaches to Imperial and 16 th Street.
 Prior to issuance of occupancy permits, the project proponent shall provide proof to the Timing: Prior to issuance of occupancy permits Implementation: Project Proponent District of payment of a fair-share contribution of 18 percent of the improvement costs to restripe the northbound and southbound approaches to the intersection of Imperial Avenue and 16 th Street to Method: Pay fair-share contribution of 18 percent of the improvement costs to restripe the northbound and southbound approaches Monitoring and Reporting: Project Proponent include an exclusive right-turn lane in each direction.
 Restriping of the intersection will require approval from the City of San Diego.
-Should this mitigation measure be determined infeasible after consultation with the City of San Diego, the project proponent must supply evidence to the District's satisfaction to allow the project to proceed to occupancy. to the intersection of Imperial Avenue and 16 th Street to include an exclusive right-turn lane in each direction Verification: District, City of San Diego (approval of the improvement) Utilities and Energy MM-UTIL-1: Upsize the Existing West Harbor Drive Trunk Sewer Main to Accommodate Project-Generated Wastewater.
-Prior to occupancy and operation of the proposed market-rate hotel tower or Timing: Prior to occupancy and operation of the proposed market-rate hotel tower or the lower-cost visitor-serving hotel, whichever is Implementation: Project Proponent the lower-cost visitor-serving hotel, whichever is first, the project proponent shall upsize the existing 15-inch trunk sewer main located first Monitoring and Reporting: Project Proponent at the intersection of West Harbor Drive and Park Boulevard to a 30-inch trunk sewer main.
+Should this mitigation measure be determined infeasible after consultation with the City of San Diego, the project proponent must to the intersection of Imperial Avenue and 16 th Street to include an exclusive right-turn lane in each direction Verification: District, City of San Diego (approval of the improvement) proceed to occupancy.
+Utilities and Energy MM-UTIL-1: Upsize the Existing West Harbor Drive Trunk Sewer Main to Accommodate Project-Generated Wastewater.
+Prior to occupancy and operation of the proposed market-rate hotel tower or Timing: Prior to occupancy and operation of the proposed market-rate hotel tower or the lower-cost visitor-serving hotel, whichever is Implementation: Project Proponent the lower-cost visitor-serving hotel, whichever is first, the project proponent shall upsize the existing 15-inch trunk sewer main located first Monitoring and Reporting: Project Proponent at the intersection of West Harbor Drive and Park Boulevard to a 30- inch trunk sewer main.
 The financing of the upsizing may include a cost-sharing agreement with one or more parties, or any other alternative means of financing to ensure that the upsizing occurs.
 Alternatively, the project proponent may wait until the upgrades are completed by another entity to operate the market-rate hotel tower Method: Upsize, or show proof that, the existing West Harbor Drive trunk sewer main has been upsized Verification: District, City of San Diego (approval of the improvement)